 There are several reasons as to why our high-quality, hand crafted furniture is built to last right here in Lancaster County.

-- Maintained temperature and humidity in the wood shop and finishing room — Temperature and humidity levels are taken into consideration throughout the year to keep the wood in a constant stable condition from the building stage, and through to the finishing stage.
+Temperature and humidity levels are monitored throughout the year to keep the wood in a constant stable condition from the building stage, and through to the finishing stage.
 The wood or furniture never leaves the building between building and finishing.
 We use humidity control in the building throughout the year.

-As you can see, a lot of time and care goes into each piece of furniture made here at George’s Furniture.
-Contact us today or stop by our beautiful showroom!
+As you can see, a lot of time and care goes into each piece of custom furniture is made here at George’s Furniture.
+Contact us today or stop by our beautiful Lancaster furniture store showroom!